-9 november, 2016 florence, italy -the world I had previously refused to imagine was here.
+9 november, 2016 -the world I had previously refused to imagine is here.
 The news that Donald Trump was to be the 45th President of the United States hit me with a force.
 My new Italian husband could only hug me through my tears and try to tell me to try not to care so much, my life is in Italy now.

 But I do care.
 I take this year’s election results very personally for several reasons, least of all because of my political leanings.
-On August 24, I arrived in Italy as a tourist and on October 26, I got married to an Italian citizen and officially became an immigrant by marriage.
-Italy is similarly struggling to deal with an increasing influx of strangers.
-The daily news is flooded with images of people barely surviving, desperate for a new start and a better life.
+On August 24, I arrived in Italy as a tourist and on October 26, I got married to an Italian citizen.
+Italy is in the midst of a crisis struggling to deal with an influx of refugees and asylum seekers.
+The news is flooded with images of people barely surviving, desperate for a new start and a better life.

-There are immigrants coming into this country too and I am one of them.
+There are outsiders coming into this country too and I am one of them.

 Even when we don’t understand and have no connection to others’ circumstances, we as adults can and should choose compassion.

-My experiences where I could be labeled as an immigrant are mostly innocuous.
+The times I have been labeled an immigrant have always been innocuous.
 I feel a bit ludicrous even labeling myself as one now, but it is my reality.
 As I stood for hours in line outside of the questura (police station) in the November chill among people from all over the world, I realized something:

-I wanted to represent a nation of progress and tolerance.
-I wanted to be proud of America.
-Instead, November 9th was the most devastating let-down of my life.
-As I continue to wait on my immigration status in Italy, I feel disappointed and ashamed to identify as an American and yet I feel like I will be a forever outsider in Italian society.
-I feel betrayed-like the place I thought was home is not what I thought it was.
+I want to represent a nation of progress and tolerance.
+I want to be proud of America.
+At times, I have felt disappointed and ashamed to identify as an American and yet I feel like I will be a forever outsider in Italian society.
+After the 2016 election, I felt betrayed.
+The place I thought was home is not what I thought it was.
 I still love you America, but I am not proud of who you’ve chosen to lead and I won’t stay quiet about it.

 My heart is still broken over the hostility that is plaguing American culture.
 I hope in this difficult time that the outrage does not wane and that the messages of tolerance are not silenced.
-My voice may be small by itself, but I am here for you.
+My voice may be small, but I am here for you.
 In my own small way, I will keep spreading love to all beings everywhere, I promise you.